 The responsibilities of the executor include the following:

-Even if you are not the appointed PR of an estate, it’s a good idea to familiarize yourself with Texas probate laws and the process for dealing with creditor claims.
+Even if you are not the appointed PR of an estate, it’s a good idea to familiarize yourself with Texas probate laws and the procedures for dealing with creditor claims.

 What Are Creditor Claims?

-- The deceased person’s hospital and funeral expenses up to $15,000.
+- The deceased person’s hospital and funeral expenses are up to $15,000.

 - Costs associated with the estate’s administration.